krishnachittur/krishnachittur.github.io/index.md

 ## About

 Hi.
 I'm Krishna Chittur.
-At the moment, I'm doing an MS in Computer Science at Carnegie Mellon University.
-[Here's](/resume.pdf "resume") my resume.
-[Here's](https://github.com/krishnachittur "github") my GitHub page.
-And [here's](/id_rsa.pub "pubkey") my pubkey.
+At the moment, I'm working at [Duolingo][duolingo] as a software engineer.
+Before that, I was doing an MS in Computer Science at Carnegie Mellon University.

+[Here's][resume] my resume.
+[Here's][github] my GitHub page.
+And [here's][pubkey] my pubkey.

 My email address is [my first name]@chittur.dev.
 For an alternative email address, see my resume.